webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

   - By adding table data containing these large objects to a bigfile tablespace, you can leverage its features like:
     - Larger file size limits: Bigfile tablespaces support much larger file sizes compared to traditional tablespaces, accommodating massive data objects.
     - Improved performance: Bigfile tablespaces can optimize storage and retrieval of large objects, enhancing query performance.
+- 14 % What is the purpose of the undo tablespace? % To manage space for sort operations,To facilitate the rollback of transactions,To allocate space for SQL cursors,To maintain the Automatic Workload Repository
+  - In Oracle Database, the undo tablespace serves a critical purpose: **To facilitate the rollback of transactions**
+    - The undo tablespace stores temporary information about database changes made during active transactions.
+    - This information allows the database to undo these changes if a transaction needs to be rolled back (e.g., due to errors or user requests).
+    - By keeping track of these changes in the undo tablespace, the database can efficiently revert to a consistent state before the transaction was committed.
+    - The database automatically manages the undo tablespace and purges older undo information based on a configurable retention period.
+    - This ensures the undo tablespace doesn't grow excessively while maintaining sufficient information for potential rollbacks.
+  - Here's why the other options are not the primary function of the undo tablespace:
+    - **To manage space for sort operations**: Temporary tablespaces are typically used for managing space required during sorting operations.
+Undo tablespaces don't directly handle temporary data for sorting.
+    - **To allocate space for SQL cursors**: SQL cursors might utilize memory or temporary segments within the System Global Area (SGA) for storage.
+The undo tablespace focuses on transaction rollback information.
+    - **To maintain the Automatic Workload Repository (AWR)**: The Automatic Workload Repository (AWR) stores performance data in dedicated tablespaces or segments.
+The undo tablespace doesn't hold AWR information.
+- 15 % Which dictionary view is available in the database to view segment advisor results? % `DBA_ADVISOR_TASKS`,`DBA_ADVISOR_TEMPLATES`,`DBA_ADVISOR_OBJECTS`,`DBA_ADVISOR_USAGE`
+  - Out of the listed dictionary views, the one that displays Oracle Segment Advisor results is: **`DBA_ADVISOR_OBJECTS`**
+    - This view holds crucial details about objects analyzed by advisors, including the Segment Advisor.
+It contains information like object schema, type (table, index), and recommendations generated by the advisor for that specific object.
+    - By querying `DBA_ADVISOR_OBJECTS`, you can retrieve details about segments analyzed by the Segment Advisor.
+    - This information includes:
+      - Schema and object name of the analyzed segment (table or index).
+      - Type of recommendation provided by the advisor (e.g., shrink, rebuild).
+      - Potential space savings estimated by the advisor if the recommendation is applied.
+    - You can join `DBA_ADVISOR_OBJECTS` with other relevant views like DBA_TABLES or DBA_INDEXES to obtain additional details about the analyzed segments.
+  - Here's a breakdown of the views and why they relate to Segment Advisor results:
+    - **`DBA_ADVISOR_TASKS`**: This view provides information about various advisor tasks submitted, including creation time, status, and task name.
+It wouldn't show specific details about the analyzed segments.
+    - **`DBA_ADVISOR_TEMPLATES`**: This view focuses on advisor templates, which are pre-defined configurations for specific advisor functionalities.
+It wouldn't contain segment-level results.
+    - **`DBA_ADVISOR_USAGE`**: This view primarily tracks advisor usage statistics, like the number of times specific advisors have been run or the total time spent on advisor tasks.
+It wouldn't contain segment-specific findings.
+- 16 % A database administrator needs to recover unused space from a tablespace while preventing data loss. % What should the administrator use? % The SHRINK option,The DROP command,The FLASHBACK command,The OFFLINE clause
+  - Out of the listed options, the most suitable method for a database administrator to recover unused space from a tablespace while preventing data loss is: **The SHRINK option**
+    - The `SHRINK` option, often used with the `ALTER TABLE` command, allows a database administrator to reclaim unused space within a tablespace associated with a table.
+  - Here's why the other options wouldn't be ideal for this scenario:
+    - **The DROP command**: Dropping a tablespace entirely would eliminate the data within it, leading to data loss.
+This wouldn't be appropriate for recovering unused space while preserving data.
+    - **The FLASHBACK command**: While FLASHBACK commands can be used for historical data recovery, they wouldn't directly reclaim unused space within a tablespace.
+    - **The OFFLINE clause**: Taking a tablespace offline makes it unavailable for user access but wouldn't necessarily recover unused space within the tablespace itself.
 - 17 % Which package should an administrator use to configure local extent management for tablespaces? % DBMS_SPACE_ADMIN,DBMS_AUDIT_MGMT,DBMS_TRANSFORM,DBMS_METADATA
   - The correct answer is: **DBMS_SPACE_ADMIN**
   - The DBMS_SPACE_ADMIN package provides procedures for managing locally managed tablespaces in Oracle.
 This includes configuring local extent management, such as: